mikepsinn/long-covid-moonshot-bill/README.md

 "SEC.
 499B–4.
 Long COVID Research Program Advisory Board.

-"(a) In general.—The Director of NIH shall establish the Long COVID Research Program Advisory Board (referred to in this section as the ‘Advisory Board’).
+"(a) In general.—The Director of NIH shall establish the Long COVID Research Program Advisory Board (referred to in this section as the ‘Advisory Board').

 "(b) Membership.—